-- Find the protest lacking in merit and uphold COMMERCE'S action; or - Find only technical or harmless errors in COMMERCE'S acquisition process and determine COMMERCE to be in substantial compliance and reject the protest; or - Find merit in the protest and provide COMMERCE options which may include: - o Correct the errors and re-evaluate all proposals, and/or - o Reissue the solicitation document and begin a new process, or - ${\odot}$ Make other findings and determine other courses of action as appropriate.
+- Find the protest lacking in merit and uphold COMMERCE'S action; or - Find only technical or harmless errors in COMMERCE'S process and determine COMMERCE to be in substantial compliance and reject the protest; or - Find merit in the protest and provide COMMERCE options which may include: - \circ Correct the errors and re-evaluate all proposals, or - \circ Reissue the solicitation document and begin a new process, or - ${\odot}$ Make other findings and determine other courses of action as appropriate.

-If COMMERCE determines that the protest is without merit, COMMERCE will enter into a contract with the Apparent Successful Contractor(s).apparently successful contractor.
-If the protest is determined to have merit, one of the alternatives noted in the preceding paragraph will be taken.
+If COMMERCE determines that the protest is without merit, COMMERCE will enter into a contract with the Apparent Successful Contractor(s).
+If the protest is determined to have merit, one of the options above will be taken.